jonathonflorek/sample-project/README.md

   - runs publish tests that the installer can publish to public registries of rpm, docker, etc
   - collects needed screenshots for end-user documentation from a deployed system
 - the produced installer can be delivered to any end-user system (offline included)

+# Current Security Holes

+- The default root password is `devtools`.
+The user should be warned quite obviously when their root password is insecure.
+Possibly by using PS1
+- Vscode serves over http.
+Any credentials entered over the CLI could be intercepted.
+VScode should either use https or be wrapped in a proxy that applies https.